JanoschA/jsaforge/README.md

 `npm run start` launches the built API server, which also serves the frontend from `dist/`.

-## Contact Form Flow

-The contact form works like in `sabrecommandtrainer`:

-- the frontend loads `/api/contact/config`
-- Cloudflare Turnstile creates a token
-- the backend validates the token server-side
-- the message is sent via SMTP using `nodemailer`

-## Replacing Assets

-You can replace logo, portrait and project images later in `public/assets/`:

-- `logo-forge.svg`
-- `portrait-placeholder.svg`
-- `project-placeholder.svg`
-- `sabre-command-trainer-home.png`

 ## AWS Lightsail

 The production deployment path is prepared in [deploy/aws/lightsail](./deploy/aws/lightsail/README.md):